devusSs/minio-link/README.md

 ## Issues

-If you have any issues please either [open an issue](https://github.com/devusSs/minio-link/issues) or [send me an e-mail if the issue is urgent](mailto:devuscs@gmail.com).
+If you have any issues please either [open an issue](https://github.com/devusSs/minio-link/issues).
 Usually a simple search on your favourite search engine or reading the (very basic) documentation helps tho.

 ## Disclaimer